Table of Contents[Hide][Show]

 The image below shows some examples of personal items and the size limits associated with each type:

-Turkish Airlines Carry-On Weight Limits
+Turkish Airlines Carry-On Weight Limit

 Turkish Airlines requires carry-on bags to weigh less than 8 kg each (18 lbs.).
 However, they don’t weigh your carry-on items prior to boarding, so you’re generally not going to have a problem if it’s too heavy.
 The weight issue applies to check baggage more than carry-on bags since they weigh your checked bags when you check in for your flight.